Atkinsons of London: Notable customers

 As well as King George IV, who gave the firm his Royal Warrant, notable customers included the Duke of Wellington, Admiral Lord Nelson, Beau Brummell, Sarah Bernhardt, Emma, Lady Hamilton, the Tsar of Russia and the King of Italy.

 Atkinsons Building, London

 In 1926, the architect Vincent Harris built the Atkinsons Building, at 2–4 Burlington Gardens, London, now a Grade II listed building on the corner with Old Bond Street and Burlington Gardens.
 It was built in the Gothic Revival style and includes Arts and Crafts detailing.
+A spire features a carillon of 23 bells cast by Gillett & Johnston.
 The Atkinsons Building is now occupied by a Salvatore Ferragamo women's fashion store.

 Relaunch

 After a period of disuse, the brand is now owned by the Italian-based company Perfume Holding, and was relaunched in September 2013.
 The brand had been sold several times in the early 2000s, before being bought by Perfume Holding from Procter & Gamble in 2008.